 Your Master Password is secured by the Secure Enclave

 When you enable Touch ID, 1Password stores an encrypted secret on disk.
 This secret is used to decrypt your 1Password data when your fingerprint is recognized.
-The secret is encrypted using an encryption key stored in the Secure Enclave, which only 1Password can access.
+In 1Password 7 and later, the secret is encrypted using an encryption key stored in the Secure Enclave, which only 1Password can access.

 To decrypt the secret, 1Password proves its identity using code signatures, and then it moves the encrypted secret to the Secure Enclave.
 The secret is decrypted using the encryption key and returned to 1Password to decrypt your data.